alextok/dbsc-discussions/README.md

 # Open topics

+1. [Document]Add examples for private key helper messaging for session start, and work with google to add optional signalling for the browser to return a JWT as a response to sign in (will it be IDP URL or IDP URL + KeyId).
+Owner: Sameera

+1. [Document]How much of Key rotation (for AIK) specifics should be added in the explainer/spec?
+Do we specify what happens to the protocol if AIK cannot be trusted anymore for any reason?
+Do we prescribe options for IDPs that have session revocation capabilities or do we leave it completely to the vendors?
+Owner: Sameera

 1. [Spec]Header name approval process with IETF to be kicked off after TPAC.
 Owners: Kristian, Sameera

 1. [Document]Push the list of URLs supported for key generation in Windows.
 Owners: Sasha